 How to Get to Bohemian Switzerland from Prague

-Getting to Bohemian Switzerland from Prague using public transit isn’t the most simple thing to do but it is possible.
+If you want to go on your own, that’s also totally possible.
+However, getting to Bohemian Switzerland from Prague using public transit isn’t the most simple thing to do but it is possible.
 The best way to get there is to take a train to Decin which takes about 90 minutes.
 You can then transfer to a bus heading to Hrensko and begin your hike from there.

 For visitors who don’t have time or the willingness to visit Bohemian Switzerland using public transit you can rent a car and reach it in less than two hours rent a car.